As well as blogging, I make my living as as a personal finance journalist.

 I got my start at The Daily Telegraph in 2006, where I spent eight years on the money desk.
 After my daughter was born in 2013, I went freelance.

-Since taking the leap to leave my office job, I have written for a number of national newspapers and magazines such as The Daily Telegraph, The Sunday Times, Good Housekeeping, Cosmopolitan, The Guardian, The Observer, The Sun, The Metro and The Radio Times.
+Since taking the leap to leave my office job, I have written for a number of national newspapers and magazines such as The Daily Telegraph, The Sunday Times, Good Housekeeping, Cosmopolitan, The Guardian, The Observer, The Sun, and The Radio Times.

 I also regularly broadcast on national television and radio programmes such as BBC News, Radio 4, Times Radio and BBC Radio 5 Live.